2004 United States presidential election in North Carolina: Polling

 Bush won every single pre-election poll.
-The final 3 poll average showed Bush leading 52% to 44%.
+The final 3-poll average showed Bush leading 52% to 44%.

 Fundraising

 Bush raised $4,465,160.
 Kerry raised $2,049,794.

 Advertising and visits

 Neither campaign advertised or visited the state during the fall campaign.

 Analysis

 John Edwards failed to make his home state competitive in the general election.
 In 2000, George W. Bush had performed strongly in most of the South, including North Carolina, which he had won by 12.83%.
 As in most of the rest of the South, he did so once again in North Carolina, notwithstanding Edwards' presence on the Democratic ticket, although his margin of victory did go down slightly, to 12.44%, even as nationally he improved from losing the popular vote by 0.5% to winning it by 2.5%.
 Bush consistently led in polling leading up to election day.

 Bush won a majority of the 100 counties and congressional districts.
 The only region in the state that Kerry dominated in was the Northeastern black belt, the location of North Carolina's 1st congressional district.
-However, Kerry did narrowly flip two heavily populated counties, Mecklenburg and Guilford, which have gone on to give Democrats over 55% of the vote in every subsequent election as of 2020.
+However, Kerry did narrowly flip two heavily populated counties, Mecklenburg and Guilford, which have gone on to give Democrats over 55% of the vote in every subsequent election as of 2024.
 He also cut Bush's margin in another heavily populated county, Wake, from 7.1% to 2.1%.
-As of 2020, Wake has gone on to give Democrats over 55% of the vote in every subsequent election save 2012.
+As of 2024, Wake has gone on to give Democrats over 55% of the vote in every subsequent election save 2012.
 Large Democratic margins in these counties have been instrumental to making North Carolina competitive in every election from 2008 onward.

 As of the 2024 presidential election, this is the last election in which Pitt County, Forsyth County, Wilson County, Wake County, Buncombe County, and Cumberland County voted for a Republican presidential candidate.

-As of 2020, this is the last election in which a presidential candidate won North Carolina by double digits, as well as the last time the state was not seriously contested.
+This is also the last presidential race in where any candidate won North Carolina by double digits, as well as the last time the state was not seriously contested.